aymanggv/data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

+## Acknowledgements

+This project was inspired by [Data with Baraa]'s tutorial on [SQL Data Warehouse from Scratch | Full Hands-On Data Engineering Project].